Drugmakers say Biden misguided over vaccine patent waiver

 The U.S. drugmaker said last year it would not enforce its vaccine patents.
 CureVac said on Thursday it would also not enforce its patents during the pandemic and that it knew of no other developer that would.

-Italy’s ReiThera which is in late-stage tests on an experimental COVID-19 vaccine, was also critical.
+Italy’s ReiThera which is in late-stage tests on an experimental COVID-19 vaccine, was also critical of patent waivers.

 “There is proprietary know-how that has to be transferred by the owner.
 And then there is the problem with process materials, which at the moment have delivery times of almost a year,” ReiThera’s chief of technology Stefano Colloca said.